In Australia, there are 2 types of emergency contraception available:

 Please speak to your doctor or pharmacist for more information or you can ask about advance supply at your next MSI Australia appointment – so that you’re always prepared.

-Both types of morning after pill are available over-the-counter at your local pharmacy without a prescription and cost between $15 and $45, depending on the type and brand.
+Both types of emergency contraceptive pills (Morning after pill or ECP) are available over-the-counter at your local pharmacy without a prescription and cost between $15 and $45, depending on the type and brand.

 Australia currently has highly limited availability of the 120 hour emergency contraception option, so it may be difficult to obtain.